Model 1133A Power Sentinel™

 1. Add sequence voltage elements to scheduled data logging.

-2. Add Flicker calculation constants selection (50 or 60 Hz).
+2. Add Flicker calculation constants selection (50 Hz or 60 Hz).

 3. Add system configuration data storage in external data Flash.